|Household projections in England

-The assumptions used in household projections are based on past demographic trends.
+The assumptions used in the household projections are based on past trends.
 However, demographic behaviour is inherently uncertain, so projections become increasingly uncertain the further they are carried forward.
-This is particularly the case for smaller geographical areas and detailed age, sex and household-type breakdowns.
-There are many reasons why past trends and other assumptions made in the household projections may not be realised in practice.
-Some of the main factors that can change these assumptions include:
+This is particularly so for smaller geographic areas and detailed age, sex and household type breakdowns.
+Changes in factors such as fertility, housing affordability and availability, and family formation can change these assumptions.

-Household projections are also limited by what data are available to inform detailed breakdowns of household population and households by age and sex of household reference person (HRP) at the local authority level.
-For example, the age distribution of the local authority prison population by sex is modelled using assumptions based on the prison population of England and Wales as a whole.
-In the future, we intend to carry out further research about how other data sources (particularly administrative data sources) might be used to improve household projections for England.
+Household projections are also limited by what data are available to inform detailed breakdowns of household population and households by the age and sex of the household reference person (HRP) at the local authority level.
+For example, the age distribution of the local authority prison population is modelled using assumptions based on the prison population of England and Wales as a whole.

-- The household projections are based on the census definition of a household, which in 2011 was: “one person living alone, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room or sitting room or dining area.”
+- The household projections are based on the 2011 Census definition of a household: “one person living alone, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room or sitting room or dining area.”
 This includes sheltered accommodation units in an establishment where 50% or more have their own kitchens (irrespective of whether there are other communal facilities) and all people living in caravans on any type of site that is their usual residence.
 This will include anyone who has no other usual residence elsewhere in the UK.
 A household must contain at least one person whose place of usual residence is at the address.
-A group of short-term residents living together is not classified as a household, and neither is a group of people at an address where only visitors are staying.
+A group of short-term residents living together is not classified as a household and neither is a group of people at an address where only visitors are staying.

 This report provides a range of information that describes the quality of the data and identifies the issues that should be noted when using the output.